AlexKolonitsky/mifort-dev/Articles/Programming/Unit_tests_in_Node.js - English - Nastya.md

 # Unit Tests in Node.js

-How long are developers going to bear the injustice in the existing application development cycle?
-Think about, how often you were distracted by the testing department with a jubilant exclamation: "Found!", "Your code doesn't work right again!".
+How long will  developers bear the injustice of the existing application development cycle?
+Just think, how often you were distracted by the Qality Assurance department with a jubilant exclamation: "Found!", "Your code is not working right again!"
-And how often it turned out, that it is not a conceptual pitfall, but some defect, that was occurred when new functionality was added?
+And how often it turned out, there is not a conceptual pitfall, but a defect that occurred when new functionality was added?
-But now, we as developments have the opportunity to rectify the situation: to provide several layers of testing ourselves.
+But now as developmers have the opportunity to rectify the situation by providing several layers of testing ourselves.

-Haven't you any desire to write tests yet?
+Haven't you had any desire to write tests yet?

 Do you have any gift of prophecy by accident?
 Does your code know itself, when it will change if new functionality appears?
 Or, maybe you are the only, who develops the project?
-Honestly speaking in this case too, after a couple of months you will not recognize why there are some actions happened in your code.
+Honestly speaking, in this case after a couple of months you will not recognize the reasons why there are some actions happened in your code.
-And if is it necessary to make changes quickly?
+Is it necessary to make changes quickly?
 What is the probability, that they don't break anything in the code?

 ### What are tests like?
-In various resources you can find differenet classification of tests and approaches to their writing.
+In various resources you can find different classification of tests and approaches to their writing.
 The following presentation is used in common variant of tests' description: the pyramid, the base of which unit tests are, then integration and on the top end-to-end tests.